Each of the Reception, Year One and Year Two classes has a full-time qualified teaching assistant, who supports the class teacher.

-Parents of EYFS and Key stage 1 children receive a full written report at the end of the summer term with opportunity for parents of early years children to meet with the class teacher before the end of the school year.
+Parents of early years foundation stage and Key Stage 1 children receive a full written report at the end of the summer term with opportunity for parents of Early Years children to meet with the class teacher before the end of the school year.

 Homework is set regularly.
 The amount varies according to the age of the child.
 It is important that time limits should be observed; homework must not become a burden for either child or parent.